Southern Vermont

 West of downtown, this National Register Historic District is well endowed with stately Colonial and Victorian mansions.
 The site of the Catamount Tavern, where Ethan Allen organized the Green Mountain Boys to capture Ft.
 Ticonderoga in 1775, is marked by a bronze statue of Vermont's indigenous mountain lion, now extinct.

 The architecturally significant Park-McCullough House is a 35-room classic French Empire–style mansion, built in 1865 and furnished with period pieces.
-Several restored flower gardens grace the landscaped grounds, and a stable holds some antique carriages.
-House tours are given on Friday in summer.
+Several restored flower gardens grace the landscaped grounds, and a barn holds some antique carriages.
+Guided tours happen on the hour while the house is open.
 The grounds are open daily year-round.

 Nine miles upriver, this town of fewer than 3,000 residents—the country cousin of bustling Brattleboro—is a haven for writers and fine-craft artists.
 There are many pottery studios to visit, the requisite general store, and a few orchards.
 Each November during the Putney Craft Tour, dozens of artisans open their studios and homes for live demonstrations and plenty of fun.

 Robert Frost came to Shaftsbury in 1920, he wrote, "to plant a new Garden of Eden with a thousand apple trees of some unforbidden variety."
-The museum tells the story of the poet's life and highlights the nine years (1920–29) he spent living in the house with his wife and four children.
+The museum, now part of Bennington College, tells the story of the poet's life and highlights the nine years (1920–29) he spent living in the house with his wife and four children.
 It was here that he penned "Stopping by Woods on a Snowy Evening" and published two books of poetry.
 You can wander 7 of the Frost family's original 80 acres.
 Among the apple boughs you just might find inspiration of your own.